The Joy of Learning Begins Here

 Exploring our God-Given Talents

 Westminster recognizes that our students are created with their own unique gifts and abilities.
-Our curriculum, balanced in core academics and co-curricular subject areas, will enhance these blessings.
-Our Lower School students in grades PK3-5 attend co-curricular classes daily.
+Our curriculum, balanced in core academics and co-curricular subject areas, enhances these talents.
+Our Lower School students in grades PK3 through grade 5 are involved in one or two of the following co-curricular classes daily:

 - Physical Education